mrdomino/onepass/README.md

 ## Acknowledgements

-I was introduced to the idea of using deterministic passwords via [passacre][0], which I used for many years until switching to [lesspass][1] due to increasing infeasibility of installing passacre on newer versions of macOS.
+I was introduced to the idea of using deterministic passwords via [passacre][0] (thanks pi), which I used for many years until switching to [lesspass][1] due to increasing infeasibility of installing passacre on newer versions of macOS.

 The idea to use regex-like password schemas came from [xfbs/passgen][2].